tomhuhges/everything-burrito/README.md

 this is a syllabus of everything i either used or didnt use to learn front end js to a decent level. it's based on a hellish trello board i kept that rapidly grew out of my control.

-i've rated everything from 1-5 burritos (🌯) depending on the skill level required to understand the concepts. i've also treated ES2015 as something that should be used from the start, rather than an additional chapter.
+i've rated everything from 1-5 burritos (🌯) depending on the skill level required to understand the concepts. i've also treated ES2015 as something that should be used from the start, rather than a separate section.

 ### contents

 1. the basics
-2. in built methods & objects
+2. in-built methods & objects
-	1. number methods
-	2. string methods
-	3. array methods
-	4. object methods
-	5. function methods
-	4. math, date
 3. advanced js concepts
 	1. passing by value/reference
 	2. recursive functions